fpc/FPCSource/tests/readme.txt

         No space between the elements and the comma.

-Controling testing in more detail
+Controlling testing in more detail
 ---------------------------------
 Calling "make full" will perform tests in a standard manner.
 To have more control of the test process one must distinguish between: